 Art & Design

-Art connoisseurs who happen to pass through or stay in Tsu will certainly want to pop by the Mie Prefectural Art Museum to appreciate works by local Japanese artists, along with pieces by renowned French and Spanish masters.
+Art connoisseurs who happen to pass through or stay in Tsu will certainly want to pop by the Mie Prefectural Art Museum to appreciate works by local Japanese artists along with pieces by renowned French and Spanish masters.

-More specifically, you'll find works from the 17th century onward by artists who were from Mie or had ties to the prefecture.
-There are also oil paintings from the late-19th century and later by Japanese artists and those who had a significant influence on modern Japanese art.
+You will also find works from the 17th century onward by artists who were from Mie or who had ties to the prefecture.
+There are oil paintings from the late 19th century and later by Japanese artists and those who had a significant influence on modern Japanese art.